dishantbudhi/DS4200-Project/README.md

 ## Data Source

 Dataset: "Impact of Screen Time on Mental Health" from Kaggle
-- 2,000 observations
+- 2,001 participants
-- 25 features
+- 25 attributes
 - Source: https://www.kaggle.com/datasets/khushikyad001/impact-of-screen-time-on-mental-health/data

 ## Key Insights

 The visualizations reveal several important patterns:
-- Gender differences in screen time usage patterns
-- Relationship between screen time and sleep disruption
-- Social media's specific association with depression
-- Critical thresholds for screen time and mental health outcomes
-- Contextual factors (location, gender) that moderate mental health impacts
+- Screen time is relatively similar across genders
+- Social media usage has a stronger relationship to depression scores than general screen time
+- Sleep duration is highly varied, and while screen time may influence sleep quality slightly, the effect is not large
+- Environmental differences exist but are subtle, with urban groups showing slightly higher depression indicators
+- Most participants fall into moderate mental-health ranges, even at higher screen-time levels

+Overall, screen time does play a role in mental health, but it's one factor among many.
+Social media behavior, sleep quality, and environment all contribute to the bigger picture.

 ## Team Members